miller3004/miller3004.github.io/index.md

             <a href="files/Storyboard.pdf">
                 <h2> Storyboard</h2>
             </a>
-            <p>I created a Storyboard of a potential user of the product to show how and why they would use the product</p>
+            <p>I created a sotryboard of a potential user of the product to show how and why they would use the product</p>
             <a href="files/Storyboard.pdf"> Storyboard pdf</a>
         </section>
     </section>